Francescde/backendDevTest/myApp/myApp/Readme.md

 - `/product/{productId}/similar` - Retrieves a list of similar products to the product with the specified `productId`.

+The api uses redis for cache,logback for logging and provides swagger documentation under http://localhost:5000/swagger-ui/index.html

 ## Prerequisites<a name="prerequisites"></a>

 To run the SimilarProducts service, you need to have Docker installed.